spencermountain/wtf_wikipedia/README.md

 Wikimedia's [Parsoid javascript parser](https://www.mediawiki.org/wiki/Parsoid) is the official wikiscript parser.
 It reliably turns wikiscript into HTML, but not valid XML.

-To use it for data-mining, you'll' need to:
+To use it for data-mining, you'll need to:
 ```
-parsoid(wikiText) -> [headless/pretend DOM] -> screen-scraping
+parsoid(wikiText) -> [headless/pretend-DOM] -> screen-scraping
 ```
+which is fine,

-but getting structured data this way (say, ***sentences*** or ***infobox*** data), is still a complex + weird process.
-Arguably, you're not even closer than you were with wikitext.
+but getting structured data this way (say, ***sentences*** or ***infobox values***), is still a complex + weird process.
+Arguably, you're not  any closer than you were with wikitext.
-This library has lovingly❤️ borrowed a lot of code and data from the parsoid project.
+This library has ***lovingly ❤️*** borrowed a lot of code and data from the parsoid project, and thanks its contributors.

 ### Full data-dumps:
 wtf_wikipedia was built to work with [dumpster-dive](https://github.com/spencermountain/dumpster-dive), which lets you parse a whole wikipedia dump on a laptop in a couple hours.
+It's definitely the way to go, instead of fetching many pages off the api.

 # API